bkawa-bot/planet-maiko/README.md

 #### *strange agents, strange world.*

 ### A local-first agent orchestrator where your AI agents are weird alien dogs that know a little too much.

+### Free forever, no paid tiers or subscriptions.
+Made by one dev for other devs.

 ![title](docs/screenshots/title.png)